AlanFoster/analytics-query-language/readme.md

 Some lessons learnt from this spike

+## VSCode / Monaco

 - vscode and monaco have different APIs, and are [not compatible](https://github.com/Microsoft/monaco-editor/issues/430)
-- vscode uses text mate for syntax highlighting
-- monaco uses its own custom json format for syntax highlighting
+- vscode uses text mate for syntax highlighting, whilst monaco uses its own custom json format for syntax highlighting
-- With this approach, monaco connects to the language server via websockets.
-How would that impact deploys?
+- monaco currently connects to the language server via websockets.
+This would potentially impact deploy procedures.

+## Parsing / Error handling

+- ANTLR is pretty awesome, it can generate various clients
+- ANTLR doesn't support incremental parsing.
+That shouldn't be an issue for such a small query language though.
+- I'm still on the fence about a hand rolled parser for better error handling, or investigating [Menhir](http://gallium.inria.fr/~fpottier/menhir/)

 # Useful Resources